strongloop/strongloop.com2/_posts/2017-09-30-vue-and-loopback.md

 ### Building the Back End

-So with that out of the way - let's quickly build a LoopBack server using the CLI.
+So with that out of the way, let's quickly build a LoopBack server using the CLI.
 At your command prompt, enter `lb app` to scaffold a new application.
 Any name is fine, but be sure to use `3.x` for the version and `api-server` for the application type.
 (Conversely, you could also just download the repository from https://github.com/StrongLoop-Evangelists/lbandvue and use that to start off with.)

 Next, you'll want to build a model called `cat`.
 Remember that this can be done via the cli with `lb model`.
 The model should have 4 properties: